Bookbot

 • 6 heures de lecture

-The Elements: An Interactive Guide to the Building Blocks of our Universe is an illustrated reference book to the elements that make up everything in our universe.
-General information about the properties, behaviour and occurrence of the elements, their main compounds and their principal uses is given.
+This is an illustrated reference to the elements that make up everything in our universe.
+General information about the properties, behaviour and occurrence of the elements, their main compounds and their principle uses are given.